rogerkeays/fluent/README.md

 where the method signatures are:

-    public static URL createSharedUrl(Account account, String path) {}
+    public static URL createSharedUrl(Website website, String path) {}
     public static String getHttpContent(URL url) {}
     public static void assertNotEmpty(String string) {}

-**fluent** works by passing the object instance as the first parameter to the static extension method. *This only occurs if normal method resolution fails*.
+*fluent* works by passing the object instance as the first parameter to the static extension method. **This only occurs if normal method resolution fails**.
 No annotations are required.
 You can use any static method as an extension, although if you are importing them from another class, you will need to use `import static` so they can be resolved.

 Extension methods are useful for the case where you can't (or don't want to) add methods to a class or subclass.
 Commonly, such methods are called "utility methods", but they can be better thought of as "functions".

-**fluent** is implemented as a `javac` compiler plugin and has no runtime dependencies.
+*fluent* is implemented as a `javac` compiler plugin and has no runtime dependencies.
 It works by transforming the abstract syntax tree during compilation, so the resulting class file is identical to writing native static method calls.

-**fluent** requires jdk 9 or above.
+*fluent* requires jdk 9 or above.

 ## Quick Start